Skip to content

 Citrus Punch

-On October 22, 1896, American biochemist and nutrition researcher Charles Glen King was born.
+On October 22, 1896, American biochemist and nutrition researcher, Charles Glen King was born.

 For about 200 years, limes and lemons and a few certain other foods were known to be effective in preventing and treating scurvy, a nutritional deficiency disease that, untreated, leads to death.
 Although it was known by the beginning of the 20th century that citrus juices were critical to good health, the actual beneficial component remained unknown.
-Unlike most other animals, human beings acquire defense against scurvy through diet.
+Unlike most other animals, human beings acquire defense against scurvy through their diet.
 King set out to identify the exact life-saving chemical contained in the citrus juices.

 Ascorbic acid crystallization from aqueous solution on a microscope slide (25X magnification)